edwardhdlu/q-trader/README.md

 ![nn](https://github.com/loliksamuel/py-ML-rl-trade/blob/master/files/output/nn.png)

+# Environment
+ market env is essentially a time-series data-frame (RNNs work well with time-series data) there is a zero-market impact hypothesis, which essentially states that the agent’s action can never be significant enough to affect the market env.

 The policy network outputs an action daily the market returns the rewards of such actions (the profit) and all this data ( status,   amount of money gain or lost), sent to policy network to train